 #3.
 Say No to Plastics

-My younger daughter, 12-year-old Leia, enjoys scrolling through online videos that feature ocean wildlife.
+My younger daughter, Leia, enjoys scrolling through online videos that feature ocean wildlife.
 Lately, plastics have gained a lot of attention on social media platforms for harming marine mammals.
 But that plastic harms our environment even before it gets to the ocean.

 We can help.
 By pushing our legislators to pass laws that reduce plastic pollution, we can stop it from ending up in our ocean and harming wildlife – and we’re limiting the emissions its manufacture and transport cause, too.

-You Can Be Cool Too
+You Can Cool Our Ocean Too

 Working for the ocean takes both individual action and collective work for systemic change.
 You can be a part of the solution.
 Ensuring a future where our kids can continue to enjoy the ocean – and our planet – depends on our ability to take collective action.